EARnagram/lessons/sec1/derry_dog_html_lab/README.md

 **CSS**

 - [ ] Clear syntax
 - [ ] Clear use of classes
 - [ ] No ids
 - [ ] Legible styling
-- [ ] If using CSS Inheritance, it is easily read
+- [ ] If using CSS Inheritance, it is easily readable

 ### Part 3 - Discuss

-Tell your partner what you found, especially the parts you found difficult to understand in their code.
-Remember to be specific.
+Tell your partner what you found, especially the parts you liked and the parts you found difficult to understand in their code.
+Remember to be specific!
 Think:

 - Which section was difficult to understand?
 - How could they have improved their naming conventions or tag use?
 - What element of the code prompted your confusion?